FH-Cloud-Computing/website/docs/lectures/5-cloud-native/index.md

 Alternatively, you can of course use the tools afforded by your framework.
 If you are in the Java world, you could use [Spring Cloud](https://spring.io/projects/spring-cloud), for example.
 Spring Cloud will let you register your services with a wide variety of backend services.

 However, keep in mind: microservices are hard.
 As a developer you will be curious and willing to learn about them, of course.
-However, your curiosity may not serve the company's interest as much as you may think it does.
+But, your curiosity may not serve the company's interest as much as you may think it does.